Where Does Louisiana’s Brown Recluse Hide and How Do You Get Rid of It?

-Some consider the brown recluse more dangerous than the Black Widow because people are better at identifying the notorious black spider, with its distinctive red hourglass on its abdomen.
-On the other hand, the brown recluse is often mistaken for harmless house spiders.
-So, people don’t even realize they should be cautious of this venomous spider.
-Thankfully, bites from brown recluse spiders are uncommon in Louisiana, as these spiders usually only bite if in direct contact with the skin.
-But, since they also make their way into homes, bites are not unheard of, especially when someone accidentally steps on them or unknowingly enters their space.
+Some consider the brown recluse more dangerous than the black widow because people are better at identifying the notorious black spider, with its distinctive red hourglass on its abdomen.
+The brown recluse is often mistaken for harmless house spiders.
+So, people don’t always realize they should be cautious of this venomous spider.

-Luckily the bite is painless, but unfortunately, this also means that many people don’t realize they’ve been bitten until much later.
+The bite is relatively painless, but unfortunately, this also means that many people don’t realize they’ve been bitten until much later.
+Brown recluse bites are also frequently misidentified and are not as common as people think.
 Symptoms of a brown recluse spider bite include:

 • Nausea